MaxVanDijck/pytorch-ignite-template/README.md

 ### An extensible deep learning template for research and production

 ## Introduction
 Without a good starting point, research code often becomes unorganized and difficult to reproduce.
-This template provides a foundation for code that is configurable, understandable and most importantly, reduces long term [suffering](http://karpathy.github.io/2019/04/25/recipe/).
+This template provides a foundation for code that is configurable and understandable.
+This template uses Pytorch Ignite to easily switch between CPU, GPU and Multi-GPU training configurations and Hydra to ensure that experiment configuration and resulting output is kept clean and reproducible.

 ## Getting Started
 ```bash